wuzhengy/TAU/Put and Request.md

 For optimizing community new data searching, mutable data item of DHT is used as both putting and requesting data item.
 Each mutable data item includes two components:
 * the target content: the key of the target data, which could be either a requesting or a publishing of tip block or new message
 * a referral public key: for optimization to O(logN) searching messages channel.
+### When requesting mutable item, due to the same key nature, it will have to check seq number to make sure getting the new item rather than previous
 ## Salt channels
 Each topic of blk, msg, tx has two mutable channels for both request and response.<br>
 *  `blkTip` channel, the mutable item pointing to tip block.
 Content is the latest block hash when blockchain grows, the tip could be own block or other miner's block.
 Uppon receive request, Node A publish a new block via immutable item, A put block key into mutable item, then publish both mutable tip channel.